Taliayaya/Taliayaya/README.md

 I'm a 12th grade french student making my way here !
 I would be glad to help you in your project or vice-versa ! <br />
 I'm pround to say I use Arch.
 Linux and anime lover.
 Way to go !

+Working in the Somnium Legio Studios dev squad for the Unknow Glory Project. ✨✨

 ### 🛠 Ongoing

 Currently working on [Apando](https://github.com/Taliayaya/apando), a chat website !
 Don't hesitate to give us a hand ✨